MineCube-MC/knock/README.md

 ### Troubleshooting
 #### The server crashes
 When you reload the server, the plugin will mess up.
 What you can do is to just restart the server every time you changed a configuration file.
+#### Why the plugin won't work fine on X fork of PocketMine?
+Why are you even using a PocketMine fork?

 ### Developers and API
 #### Getting a killstreak